jimmyw/tang_nano_9k_neorv32/README.md

-# NEORV32 Core with Extended User Flash as Instruction Memory
+# NEORV32 Core with Extended User Flash as Instruction Memory running Zephyr

 This project implements a NEORV32 powered by [Gowin's GW1NR-9](https://www.gowinsemi.com/en/product/detail/49/) FPGA chip core with extended user flash memory (78kb) used as instruction memory for your program.
 The user flash space can be directly programmed using either the `uart_upload.py` script or the `openFPGALoader` tool.